ebmgt/clinician_culture/README.md

 You are encouraged to build on this project and reuse this file which is shared [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).

 Please cite this Table in any reuse as:
-1. Citation pending. [add date of your download].
+1. Clinician Culture: a meta-narrative of positive deviance studies. [add date of your download].
+DOI 10.17605/OSF.IO/T9V6F.
 Available at [https://ebmgt.github.io/clinician_culture/](https://ebmgt.github.io/clinician_culture/) .

 <div><a href="https://github.com/ebmgt/clinician_culture/edit/main/README.md">Edit this page</a></div>